 7-9 years old.

-Sometimes referred to as the “transitional” stage of literacy development, the words and patterns stage is when children begin to develop strong reading skills.
+At the intermediate stage of literacy development, the words and patterns stage is when children begin to develop strong reading skills.
 This is the stage when children can vary the most in terms of skills and may leap through many stages of literacy development.

 Here are Some Behaviors of Stage 3 Learners: